rotisserie/eris/CONTRIBUTING.md

 ## Code of conduct

 This project is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 We want to cultivate a respectful and constructive environment for everyone involved, and we expect all other contributors to do the same.
-Please use Github's reporting features if you have any concerns or reach out to us directly via our [Discord server](https://discord.gg/gMfXeXR).
+Please use Github's reporting features if you have any concerns.

 ## Asking general questions

-Discord is generally the fastest way to get in touch with us if you have general questions.
 We try to answer questions in a timely manner.
-If you have a bug report or feature request, feel free to discuss it with us there or just open an issue with as much detail as possible.
+If you have a bug report or feature request, feel free to open an issue with as much detail as possible.

 ## Ways to contribute